JensRantil/jensrantil.github.io/content/posts/2024-11-05_safety-types.md

  * A stronger focus on [shipping things to _production_ over "if it works on staging, my work is done"][staging].
  * A stronger focus on getting smaller changes out in production as soon as possible (to know it's working) over weeks of work to prevent all possible bugs.
  * An organization celebrates learning from mistakes and is blameless.
+ * An organization also acknowledges that a "near miss", an incident that almost happened, is worth learning from.
  * A stronger focus on DevOps as a Culture; Developers are more involved with the rollout and how a system is being used by customers.
  * Incident training is a natural part of daily work - practicing for things going bad, because they eventually will.